Principality of Calenberg

-The Principality of Calenberg was a dynastic division of the Welf duchy of Brunswick-Lüneburg established in 1432.
-Calenberg was ruled by the House of Hanover from 1635 onwards; the princes received the ninth electoral dignity of the Holy Roman Empire in 1692.
+The Principality of Calenberg was a dynastic division of the Welf Duchy of Brunswick-Lüneburg established in 1432.
+Calenberg was ruled by the House of Hanover (from the Principality of Lüneburg) from 1635 onwards; the princes received the ninth electoral dignity of the Holy Roman Empire in 1692.
 Their territory became the nucleus of the Electorate of Hanover, ruled in personal union with the Kingdom of Great Britain from 1714 onwards.
 The principality received its name from Calenberg Castle, a residence of the Brunswick dukes.

 Territory

-When Duke Eric I of Brunswick-Lüneburg chose the Principality of Calenberg as his part of the inheritance in 1495, he described it as "the land between the River Leine and the Deister".
+When Eric I, Duke of Brunswick-Lüneburg chose the Principality of Calenberg as his part of the inheritance in 1495, he described it as "the land between the River Leine and the Deister".
 This geographical description, however, was never totally correct.
-In fact, the Principality extended west of the Leine from Schulenburg as far as Neustadt am Rübenberge in the north and thus much further north than the foothills of the Deister.
+In fact, the principality extended west of the Leine from Schulenburg as far as Neustadt am Rübenberge in the north and thus much further north than the foothills of the Deister.
 To the south-west the territory stretched as far as Hamelin on the Weser, well beyond the Deister.

 The city of Hanover was largely independent of Welf territorial lordship, even though it was not formally a free imperial city.
 Not until George of Calenberg, who had been a successful general in the Thirty Years War, chose the city as his Residenz in 1636 could Hanover also be viewed as part of the Principality of Calenberg.
 Calenberg Castle was demolished and slighted between 1692 and 1694.

 Because of the link that had existed since 1463 between the principalities of Calenberg and Göttingen, the latter was also sometimes referred to as Calenberg.
 Today the term Calenberg Land is usually only used for the region between Hanover and the Deister.